Now available: The Bycatch Solutions Hub

 Protecting whales and ensuring a sustainable future for lobster and crab fisheries

-The adoption of ropeless, or on-demand, fishing technologies can substantially reduce the risk of entanglement for the Critically Endangered North Atlantic right whale, and allow fishing and whales to coexist.
+The adoption of on-demand fishing technologies can substantially reduce the risk of entanglement for the Critically Endangered North Atlantic right whale, and allow fishing and whales to coexist.

 What can I do?